 How to Break Up Candy Canes

-We tried breaking up the candy canes two ways.
 Of course you could use a food processor, but most of the time, I find my food processor is more trouble than it’s worth.
-First I unwrapped the candy canes and broke them up with a kitchen mallet.
-Don’t do this.
-Candy cane bits will fly everywhere, even if you try to barricade the area around your bashing surface.

 The better way might be to unwrap the candy canes, put them in a zip top freezer bag (because it’s sturdier than a regular zip top bag) and then roll them with a rolling pin.
 You can beat any stubborn bits with a meat mallet.
 You want your candy cane bits small so they are easy to eat without fear of breaking a tooth.
 For even more suggestions, read this post from Food52 on how to break up candy canes.

 - 1 Tin foil